T00fy/r2t/README.md

 ### Basic Usage

 Running `r2t` in a project directory will process it and create a timestamped output file (e.g., `repo-to-text_1700000000.yaml`) in the same directory.
-The default output format is YAML.
+The default output format is XML.

 ```bash
 # Process the current directory (creates a .yaml file)